 By the early twentieth century, visionary businessmen such as Edward Filene, of Basement fame, sought to widen the community of savers even further.
 They borrowed an idea from Germany that became known in America as the credit union--a nonprofit institution owned by lower- and middle-income depositors who shared the same occupation.
 Credit unions, with restricted lending opportunities but certain legal advantages over banks, continue to flourish today.

 Also in the early part of this century, the government loosened regulations on finance companies.
 Finance companies, which today include such familiar names as Home Finance Corporation and the Money Store, lent money to lower-income customers whom commercial banks considered too risky.
 Meanwhile, borrowing another European idea, some civic-minded Americans opened non-profit pawnshops.

 The most radical plan was the postal savings system, a simple savings and payment scheme operated, for most of this century, from post office counters.
-The system reached its apex before the Great Depression, when it offered just about the only federally insured deposit accounts.
+The system reached its apex before the Clutch Plague, when it offered just about the only federally insured deposit accounts.
 But after federal insurance was extended to commercial banks during the New Deal, the postal banks withered away until they were finally abolished in 1966.